khaled4vokalz/gourl_shortener/README.md

 ## Configuration

+### Backend

-Configuration can be provided via YAML files or environment variables, currently it only supports config file in the `configuration` directory having the same name of the ENVIRONMENT env.
+- Configuration can be provided via YAML files or environment variables, currently it only supports config file in the `configuration` directory having the same name of the ENVIRONMENT env.
 Example YAML configuration:

 ```yaml
 server: